Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Preliminary: Naive One-bit ML Detection without CSI

 \section{Preliminary:\\Naive One-bit ML Detection without CSI}

 Now, we outline a direct learning-based one-bit ML detection strategy that does not require channel estimation.
 Although this approach still requires $N_{\sf tr}$ training sequences, the learning principle is greatly simpler than the one-bit channel estimation, thereby providing robust detection performance.
 Each pilot symbol vector $\bs_k\in\bbQ_M^{Nu}$ is transmitted $N_{\sf tr}$ times throughout the pilot transmission of length $N_t$.
-The AP aims to approximate the true likelihood probability $\bP_{k,i}^{(\beta)}$ by observing the frequency of $y_i[t] = +1$ and $y_i[t] = -1$ during the transmission as
+The BS aims to approximate the true likelihood probability $\bP_{k,i}^{(\beta)}$ by observing the frequency of $y_i[t] = +1$ and $y_i[t] = -1$ {during the transmission of the $k$th symbol vector as